JeremiahKaren/35percent.github.io/_posts/2016-11-21-old-kent-road-aap-loopholes.md

-Up until now developers have relied upon on claiming that their [profit-gushing developments](http://www.ourcity.london/issues/viability/house_builders_profits/) were nonetheless unviable, in order to duck out of building affordable housing, with spectacular results – out of nearly 5000 dwellings on the six major private developments at the Elephant there will be just 82 social rented homes.
+Up until now developers have relied upon on claiming that their [profit-gushing developments](http://www.ourcity.london/issues/viability/house_builders_profits/) were nonetheless unviable, in order to duck out of building affordable housing, with spectacular results – out of over 5000 dwellings in the seven major private developments at the Elephant there will be just 82 social rented homes.